Philip-marie/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 # This project is Shell Variables Expansions

-This  project contains a script that converts a number from base 10 to 16
+This  project contains a script that encodes and  decodes text